 Border Morris is a style of Morris dancing that originated in the Welsh-English border areas but now refers more to the style than where the sides are from.
 The dances are boisterous and energetic, often using sticks and focusing on the impact of the performance.
-There are many sides that you will find by searching the internet.
-One of my favourites is Beltane Border.
-I love their aesthetic and the power and energy they bring to their performance.
-Costumes, make-up and fire all feature.
+This will be our starting point, but allowing enough fluidity and freedom to take our choreography in whatever direction we choose.

 (This photo is by hulkiokantabak on Pixaby)